-Fire drills will be conducted one evening near the beginning of each semester; all fire alarms are to be taken seriously as a possible fire emergency.
+Fire drills will be conducted near the beginning of each semester.
+All fire alarms are to be taken seriously as a possible fire emergency.
 All resident students are expected to participate in the drill, exiting the halls, following standard procedures for evacuating the residence hall, and assembling in the pre-assigned areas.
-The drill will conclude with an evaluation and dismissal by the RHD.
-Students tampering with fire equipment or intentionally setting off a fire alarm or smoke detector will be fined \$250.00 and brought before the VPSS.
+The drill will conclude with an evaluation and dismissal by the Student Life Office.
+Students tampering with fire equipment or intentionally setting off a fire alarm or smoke detector will be fined \$250.00 and brought before the disciplinary committee.

-The following are permitted for use in the kitchen areas, not in residence areas: deep fat fryer, hot oil popcorn popper, electric frying pan, and electric wok.
+The following are permitted for use in the kitchen areas, but not in residence areas: deep fat fryer, air fryer, toaster, toaster oven, electric frying pan, and electric wok.
 Multi-plug wall outlets, multi-plug extension cords, Christmas lights, heaters, and open flames of any kind (candles, candle warmers, candle tarts, incense, matches, lighters, etc.) are forbidden anywhere in residence halls.